 David O’Connell was killed on 21 January 1945.
 He was 24 years old.
-His parents, Cornelius and Eliza, lived in Lewisham in South London, which is perhaps where he hailed from.
+His parents, Cornelius and Eliza, lived in Lewisham in South London, which is perhaps where he came from.

 What led me to David O’Connell was acquiring the beautiful battered old photograph of his grave, taken soon after his burial, lying in a snowy cemetery, marked with an immense central wreath of flowers and many other smaller floral tributes.
 He must have been very highly thought of, either personally or in a symbolic capacity as a member of the liberating British forces.

-The grave appears to be in an older cemetery, but there is no mention in the CWGC records of his grave having been relocated after the war when the Graves Service came to rationalise British burial sites.
-He is now buried in Schoonselhof Cemetery at Antwerp.
+David’s grave appears to be in an older cemetery, but there is no mention in the CWGC records of his grave having been relocated after the war when the Graves Service came to rationalise British burial sites.
+He is recorded as being buried in Schoonselhof Cemetery at Antwerp.

 When the temporary wooden cross was replaced by the permanent headstone, the epitaph chosen, probably by his parents, was: